Keri

-Keri (קֶרִי) is a Hebrew term which literally means "happenstance", "frivolity" or "contrariness" and has come to mean seminal emission.
+Keri (קֶרִי) is a Hebrew term which literally means "accident" or "mishap", and is used as a euphemism for seminal emission.
 The term is generally used in Jewish law to refer specifically to the regulations and rituals concerning the emission of semen, whether by nocturnal emission, or by sexual activity.
-A man is said to be a ba'al keri (בעל קרי) ("one who has had a seminal emission") after he has ejaculated without yet completing the associated ritual cleansing requirements.
+A man is said to be a ba'al keri (בעל קרי) ("one who has had a seminal emission") after he has ejaculated without yet completing the associated purification requirements.

 Hebrew Bible

 The Book of Leviticus contains several laws relating to seminal emission.
 A man who had experienced an emission of semen would become ritually impure, until the evening came and he had washed himself in water.
 Any clothes or leather touched by semen also become ritually impure, until they are washed in water and the evening had come.
 If the man ejaculated semen during sexual intercourse with a woman, the woman would also become ritually impure, until the evening had come and she had washed herself in water.

 The Book of Deuteronomy says that a soldier who became impure through a mikreh lailah ("night occurrence") must leave the army camp, immerse, and only return to the camp in the evening.
 From the word mikreh (מקרה), the rabbis derived the term keri (קרי) to refer to an emission of semen.